phetsims/phet-info/doc/phet-software-design-patterns.md

 ```

 The second pattern adds options that are the responsibility of the class in the main `optionize` call.
 Note that this
-requires a less straighforward type definition.
-If you find that your type definition is getting unweildy, clever, or
+requires a less straightforward type definition.
+If you find that your type definition is getting unwieldy, clever, or
 difficult to understand, then consider using the first pattern above.

 ```typescript